datum360/Datum360-API-User-Guides/Matthew/PIM360/Pivot/POST create pivot query.md

 ```

 ## Response Body
-JSON object containing the results of the pivot query
+JSON object containing the results of the pivot query.

 ## Example Response
 ```JSON